 Most shelters and pet shops would have already factored in microchipping charges.
 If your dog is not microchipped, you can bring it to the nearest vet clinic where it typically costs $50 to $90.

-Vaccination: Dogs need a series of vaccinations in their first year, followed by boosters every few years.
+Vaccination: Dogs need a series of vaccinations in their first year, followed by boosters every year, depending on the vaccination immunity period.
 The cost of each vaccine is $30 to $60.
+For more information on which vaccinations to take, we can refer to Animal Veterinary Services Vaccination Guidelines.

 Dry food and treats: Depending on the type and quality of food, a month’s worth of kibbles can cost more than $100.
 If you are planning to prepare your dog’s food from scratch, fresh ingredients from the supermarket will cost a lot more.
 For example, a serving of broccoli, fresh chicken, eggs, and cheese for your dog can cost about $6.

 Grooming: Grooming is especially important for long-hair dogs, as it improves their physical appearance and overall health.
 Dogs also require their nails to be cut frequently as they can scratch themselves by accident if they have sharp nails.
-Each session costs about $50.
+Each session costs about $50 to $80, depending on the size of the dog.

 Medical and dental: Medical and dental fees are probably the highest expenditure for any dog owner.
 A basic consultation costs about $50, so if your dog falls sick or gets injured, the total bill can amount to more than $100 or even more than a few thousand if surgery was done.